raspberrypilearning/weather-station-guide/anemometer.md

 So what does this mean?
 When the blades/cups are in their original position and spinning, the magnet will rotate in a tight circle above the reed switch.
 So for every complete rotation there will be two moments when the switch is closed.

 If we can detect the number of rotations in a given time period we can calculate the speed at which the arms are spinning.
 As some energy is lost in the pushing of the cups an anemometer often under-reports the wind speed.
-To conpensate for this we will multiply our calculated speed by a factor of 1.18 (specific to this anemometer).
+To compensate for this we will multiply our calculated speed by a factor of 1.18 (specific to this anemometer).

 The following algorithm can be used to calculate wind speed.